 Here are some other tea time treats you might enjoy;

-If you do try this recipe please leave a comment or rating below.
-I love to hear from readers and reply to every comment just as fast as I can.
-Want more Larder Love, then follow me on Instagram and Facebook and sign up for my weekly newsletter and get 3 FREE ebooks too.
+Finally, if you do try this lemon and ginger coconut cake recipe please leave a comment or rating below as I love to hear from readers.
+Want more Larder Love, then follow me on Instagram and Facebook and sign up for my newsletter too.

 Easy Coconut Lemon and Ginger Cake